scramjetorg/transform-hub/README.md

 # Troubleshooting 💥

-> **💡 HINT:** If something goes wrong, any errors occur, please try to run clean build, which will remove all the packages and rebuild them.
+> **:bulb: HINT:** If something goes wrong, any errors occur, please try to run clean build, which will remove all the packages and rebuild them.

 Copy and paste 🤞